ByteQuest-2025/GFGBQ-Team-code-cadets/README.md

 ---

-## 📌 Hackathon Repository Guidelines

-All team leaders may have received a GitHub invitation to a repository named:

-**GFGBQ-Team-<Team Name>**

-This repository serves as the **official workspace for the hackathon**.

-### Team Leaders are responsible for:
-1. Adding all teammates to the repository
-2. Ensuring all development work and code pushes are done only on the assigned repository
-3. No external collaborators are allowed
-4. Only officially registered team members may be added
-5. Adding any collaborator outside the declared team will result in **disqualification**

----

 ## 🚀 Project Overview

 AI Verifier is a web-based AI-powered platform designed to verify the credibility of AI-generated content.